-Focus of our research
+Focus of our in-house research

 OPIC houses state-of-the-art biosafety containment laboratories at ACDP category 3 and DEFRA 4 levels of containment.

 Examples of our research